 Each email, phone call, visit, interview – every interaction with every person you meet at your target school must contribute to their overall picture of you as a courteous, professional, positive candidate.

-• One of the most common miscalculations in tone relates to this very issue of positivity.
+- One of the most common miscalculations in tone relates to this very issue of positivity.
 If your tone veers into the negative, the adcom will have reason to worry about your attitude.
+More on this in a moment…

 These words can have the effect – not always intended by the writer – of making the experience sound not truly enjoyable or impressive.
 (To say you “actually” enjoyed something makes it sound like you didn’t expect to – and why risk raising the adcom’s doubts about your attitude?)
 A more positive phrasing would simply be: “I enjoyed the experience.”

-[For more advice, check out my previous post, Tone Up Your Writing: Confidence vs Arrogance.]
+[For more advice, check out my previous post, Writing Tip: Understanding the Fine Line Between Confidence and Arrogance.]